Last updated: 9 June 2026

 Limited lender support.
 Fourteen lenders is a decent spread, but if your mortgage is with a smaller building society or a specialist lender, you may not be able to use Sprive at all.
 Check before you download.

-Who Sprive is good for
+Who Sprive suits

 Sprive works best if you are a UK homeowner who wants to overpay your mortgage but finds it hard to stay consistent.
 If you already have a disciplined standing order and never miss a month, you probably do not need an app to do what willpower already handles.
 But if you are the sort of person who means to overpay and then forgets, or whose spare cash varies month to month, Sprive fills that gap well.